A Happy Workplace

 There are also events that bring the staff, student and parent body together: summer fun days, Burns night, fireworks evening, quiz nights, gala balls, and house events.
 It’s not just the teachers that help with student development and we welcome support staff involvement, in particular during our Life Skills week where the skilled teams pass on a bit of their knowledge to students.
 There are other opportunities to get involved, such as community projects and trips.

-As a teacher and Head of Prep Boarding, the genuinely supportive relationships that I have formed with staff and parents from across the College make it a pleasure to work here each day.
+As a teacher, the genuinely supportive relationships that I have formed with staff and parents from across the College make it a pleasure to work here each day.
 On top of this, the beautiful setting, the lovely grounds, the amazing food and the fantastic care and education that my children receive mean that it is a job well worth holding on to.

 Why do I love working at Ardingly College…..